tahardi/bearclave/README.md

   implementations of TEE applications.

 The SDK follows a layered architecture:
-- **Low-level Primitives**: Exported at the root `bearclave` package, these provide standardized interfaces for hardware-specific TEE features including attestation, networking (VSockets/Sockets), and secure timing.
+- **Low-level Primitives** are in the root `bearclave` package, and provide standardized interfaces for hardware-specific TEE features including attestation, networking (VSockets/Sockets), and secure timing.
-- **High-level Components**: Located in the `bearclave/tee` package, these build upon the primitives to provide platform-agnostic abstractions.
+- **High-level Components** are in the `bearclave/tee` package, and build upon the primitives to provide platform-agnostic abstractions.
 They allow developers to easily deploy enclave-resident HTTP clients, servers, and reverse proxies that work across AWS, GCP, or local development (via _NoTEE_ mode).

+## A Note on Costs

+Running cloud-based TEE applications is not free.
+AWS and GCP TEE compute instances typically cost between $0.20 to $0.50 per hour.
+Fortunately, Bearclave provides a _NoTEE_ mode that allows you to develop and test applications locally.
+By limiting your cloud usage with _NoTEE_ you should be able to prototype and test TEE applications for just a few dollars a month.

 ## Getting Started